Clean discolored and yellowed toys with these tips

 Step One: Disassemble your hardware

-If at all possible, I highly recommend that you disassemble the appliance or toy in question before you start cleaning and whitening.
+If at all possible, I highly recommend purchasing the device or piece toys in question to take apart before you start to clean and whiten.

 Ideally, you're going to take it apart just like the plastic parts you want to clean, with all the metal pieces and circuits or other colors of plastic off.

-This makes cleaning much easier (because you can hose it down) and prevents problems with the peroxide damaging the inside.
+This makes it to clean much easier (because you can hose it off) and prevents problems with the peroxide damaging the inside.

 This process depends on what you take apart, some things may not be possible, but there are a lot of 'disassembly' videos out there about anything and everything so you can always have a look there.

-Set the insides aside, taking care not to lose any of the screws and parts.
-Once you have only the yellowed plastic pieces left, you are ready to start cleaning.
+Set the inside aside, being careful not to lose any of the screws and parts.
+Once you only have the yellowed plastic pieces left, you're ready to start to clean.